simaofreitas22/simaofreitas22/README.md

 **🚀 About Me**
 <br>
 Third-year student of the Degree in Web Technologies and Information Systems (ESMAD - Escola Superior de Media Artes e Design).
-I have a passion for building scalable web applications, focusing on both frontend and backend development.

 ---